Alluxio/alluxio/docs/en/compute/Compute-Hive.md

-If you are running Alluxio in fault tolerant mode with a Zookeeper service running at `zkHost1:2181`, `zkHost2:2181` and `zkHost3:2181`, it requires setting set the Alluxio propertie `alluxio.zookeeper.enabled` and `alluxio.zookeeper.address`
+If you are running Alluxio in fault tolerant mode with a Zookeeper service running at `zkHost1:2181`, `zkHost2:2181` and `zkHost3:2181`, it requires setting set the Alluxio properties `alluxio.zookeeper.enabled` and `alluxio.zookeeper.address`

 One approach is to set in `alluxio-site.properties`.
 Ensure that this file is on the classpath of Hive.